logontokartik/LightningAutoComplete/README.md

 AutoComplete Lightning
 ===================
+#### <i class="icon-pencil"></i> Step 1
- 1. Register for new DE Edition  - https://developer.salesforce.com/en/signup
+ *  Register for new DE Edition  - https://developer.salesforce.com/en/signup
- 2. Login to the newly created Developer Org and register a namespace by navigating to  Setup → Create → Packages, Click Edit and Register a namespace prefix (it can be anything simple and unique)
+ *  Login to the newly created Developer Org and register a namespace by navigating to  Setup → Create → Packages, Click Edit and Register a namespace prefix (it can be anything simple and unique)
- 3. Enable Lightning Components, Setup→ Develop → Lightning Component and check the box Enable Lightning Components and click save
+ *  Enable Lightning Components, Setup→ Develop → Lightning Component and check the box Enable Lightning Components and click save
- 4. Install the below Unmanaged Package in your Salesforce Org - https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB000000011BX
+ *  Install the below Unmanaged Package in your Salesforce Org - https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB000000011BX
- 5. Change the namespace in all the components installed via package to your org’s namespace.
+ *  Change the namespace in all the components installed via package to your org’s namespace.
 Eg: Navigate to File→ Open Lightning Component →  requires.cmp.
 Change the below to your namespace
 ```
 <aura:registerEvent name="requiresReady" type="stech2:requiresReady"/>
 ```
- 6. Open Developer Console, click on File → New → Apex class, name the apex class “AutoCompleteController” and copy paste the below code
+ *  Open Developer Console, click on File → New → Apex class, name the apex class “AutoCompleteController” and copy paste the below code
  ```
  public class AutocompleteController {
     @AuraEnabled